Organizations within Heritage Hills

 The HOA and the District each have their own Board of Directors and their own management company.

-Board meeting dates and times can be found on the calendar.
+Board meeting dates and times of both boards may be found on the calendar.